 Rootstock Description: A semi-dwarf rootstock for Plums and other stone fruits, Marianna produces trees 10′-12′ in height or less.

-Pollination Requirements: Italian is self-fertile.
+Pollination Requirements: Self-fertile.
 Plant with another European variety like Nichols Plum for the best crops.

 Bearing Age: 2-3 years after planting

 Size at Maturity: 10-12 ft. in height.